Save to List My Reading List

 If your neighborhood nonprofit CEO rode around in a custom designed bulletproof Mercedes worth over 1/2 million dollars, and if he had a butler to put on his socks and attend to his needs 24/7, and if he had a personal chef to exclusively prepare his meals, and if he had a personal physician on location at all times, and if he had a slave to hold an umbrella over his head when it rained, and if he wore a funny red hat,...

-I wonder if even one person with sound mind would even think of donating a black penny to such a person.
-But somehow people sign over their paychecks to an establishment with a head figure that does all the above using tax payers’ money, just because he is called the Pope!
+I wonder if even one sane person would even think of donating a penny to such a person.
+But somehow people sign over their paychecks to an establishment with a head figure that does all the above using tax payers' money, just because he is called the Pope!

 And of course, who is the IRS to go after the Pope and company?
-But don’t make a mistake; a religious ministry is not a church, and it doesn’t enjoy the immunity that churches have.
-All religious organizations are fair game except churches.
+The irony?
+A religious ministry is not a church, and it doesn't enjoy the immunity that churches have.
+All other religious organizations are fair game except churches.

 Special Rules Limiting IRS Authority to Audit a Church